cnwangjihe/dwarfexport/README.md

 Usage
 -----

-Pre-compiled copies of `dwarfexport` are available in the `prebuild` folder of this project (Windows only).
-Just add these files to your IDA `plugins` folder and you

-will have a new option "Edit->Plugins->Export Dwarf Debug Info".
-Click this and

-select a folder for the output.
+Pre-compiled copies of `dwarfexport` are available in Release of this project (Windows only).
+Just add these files to your IDA `plugins` folder and you will have a new option "Edit->Plugins->Export Dwarf Debug Info".
+Click this and select a folder for the output.

 The plugin will generate two files in the output directory.
 One will be a `.c` file